samer27/SamIT1025/lab5/readme.md

 ![Network Design](https://user-images.githubusercontent.com/90066230/140062282-74548be2-817e-4daa-a078-440a468fc1ac.jpeg)

 I selected a hybrid topology design.
-The gateway is reason why the other devices are able to connect to the internet and network.
+The gateway gives other devices the ability to connect to the internet and network.
 The wireless AP also acts as the hub for the star network.
-I added a computer and a printer in the nodes of the star design.
+I added a computer and a printer in the nodes of the star design to symbolize the network.

 # NSA/CSS